-Whether you are planning for a backyard micro wedding, a virtual wedding or a full-blown high-guest-count celebration a timeline is essential to ensure that every part of your special day will go as smooth as possible.
+A day of wedding timeline is essential to ensure that every part of your special day will go as smoothly as possible.

-The key to creating a wedding timeline is to make it as detailed as possible beginning from the preparations up to the last part of the reception.
-This will help everyone who is part of your wedding, suppliers included, to be on the same page all throughout.
+The key to creating a wedding timeline is to make it as detailed as possible, beginning from the preparations up to the last part of the reception.
+This will help everyone part of your wedding, suppliers included, and be on the same page throughout.

-If you’re getting started on drafting your wedding timeline, we created a guide that includes tips, important reminders and even a sample timeline that you can use and personalize.
+If you’re getting started drafting your wedding timeline, we created a wedding guide that includes tips, important reminders, and even a sample timeline that you can use and personalize.